Roma invicta

-Roma invicta is a Latin phrase meaning "unconquered Rome".
+Roma invicta is a Latin phrase meaning "undefeated Rome".
 It was an inspirational motto used until the Fall of the Western Roman Empire in 476 AD, when Rome was conquered by the Goths.
 This symbolic statement was later printed rarely onto gold coins.

 Other uses

 Roma Invicta is also a name of a building which showcases the vestiges of Mussolini's Rome.